Pedigree Link |

 Birth | 1743 | Mary Eales was born in 1743 in Northampton Borough, Northamptonshire, England (Kingdom of Great Britain), EuropeG. |

 Death | 1746 | She died in 1746 at age ~3 in Northampton Borough, Northamptonshire, England (Kingdom of Great Britain), EuropeG.
-The cause of her death (at a young age of 3) in the year of 1746 is not known-surviving in 1746 at a very young age was difficult & it occurred in England of the Kingdom of Great Britain |
+The cause of her death (at a young age of 3) in the year of 1746 is not known-surviving in 1746 at a very young age was difficult & it occurred in the Kingdom of Great Britain |

 Person Source | Mary Eales had person sources.1 |